-Brandon earned his stripes as a professional nomad in Paris while working at the Louvre museum, in Tokyo as an architectural apprentice, and in Thailand as a scuba diving professional.
-From there, he secured his reputation as an adventure prodigy when he became the youngest person to join the coveted team of writers at Lonely Planet, the world’s most prominent travel brand.
-He crossed the globe authoring books to far-flung destinations like Iceland, Turkey and Malaysia, and was awarded the prestigious SATW Lowell Thomas gold prize for his outstanding achievements in guidebook writing.
+Brandon earned his stripes as a professional nomad in Paris while working at the Louvre, in Tokyo as an architectural apprentice, and in Thailand as a scuba diving professional.
+From there, he secured his reputation as an adventure prodigy when he became the youngest person to join the coveted team of writers at Lonely Planet.
+He crossed the globe authoring books to far-flung destinations like Iceland, Turkey and Mauritius, and was awarded the prestigious SATW Lowell Thomas gold prize for his outstanding achievements in guidebook writing.

 Originally from a small town in Canada (don't worry, he doesn't have a maple leaf stitched on his backpack), Brandon holds a degree in art history and architecture from Harvard University, and when he's not on the road he calls New York City home.
 He speaks fluent French, and can order food in six other languages.
 His current obsessions include Moleskine notebooks, House Hunters, KPop, and sandwiches.